Qiskit/benchpress/README.md

 ```bash
 python -m pytest benchpress/*_gym
 ```
 where `*` is one of the frameworks that you want to test, and which matches the environment you are in.
-Here `--benchmark-min-rounds=1` sets the minimum number of repeated trials to 1, which will save a great deal of time

 To run the benchmarks and save to JSON one can do: